Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 herbs for constipation: Alder Buckthorn

 ALDER BUCKTHORN: This herbal laxative does not produce cramps, liquid defecation, or other side effects relative to irritants.
 It does not cause loss of potassium or any mineral salts, nor right lower side colitis, facts often observed in the case of chemical laxatives.
-The intestine does not get accustomed to its use, so its effects are constant even when taken for long periods.
+The intestine is not accustomed to its use, so its effects are constant even when taken for long periods.
 The alder buckthorn is one of the herbs for constipation ideal for those suffering from intestinal laziness that lasts for years and has tried diverse laxative substances such as magnesium laxatives with no success, sometimes with undesirable side effects.

 CASCARA SAGRADA: Although this herb is a potent purgative, in therapeutic doses, it is relatively well-tolerated and does not cause cramps or colitis.
 You can use it for long periods, unlike chemical laxatives.
 Therefore, this plant is at the top of the list of herbs for constipation, especially for older people.